 The Muse is another job board with a wide variety of remote job listings offering positions in just about any job that can be done online.
 From the typical software developer jobs to language teachers.
 If you’re looking for location-based jobs, you can find that here too, but remote work opportunities are one of the best reasons to use this site.

 As the name suggests, CareerBuilder helps you progress in your career.
 From salary insights, career advice, and job application tips, you can find some valuable information to progress in your chosen field.
 They also have a job board listing hundreds of thousands of openings, if you turn the work from home option on, it drops to tens of thousands, but that’s still plenty of opportunities to find your next career path.
-You can find all the usual online jobs at CareerBuilder, from media buyer, financial admin, software developer, to project management and sales.
+You can find all the usual online jobs at CareerBuilder, from media buyer, financial admin, and software developer, to project management and sales.

 PeoplePerHour is another freelance community and marketplace where you can list your services and companies can hire you.
 Here you can offer services in a variety of creative directions, things like videography, image editing, voice-over work, podcast optimization, audiobooks, Pinterest marketing, etc. as well as the usual online freelancing services.

 SolidGigs is a freelancing marketplace run in a different way.
 Instead of scrolling through lists of remote freelance opportunities, they send you the best 2% of freelance gigs directly to your inbox every week.
 They are a subscription service (costing $19/month) but you can try the service for your first 30 days for $2.